Xiaofei-it/pinoc/docs/pinoc_principle.md

 The injected code snippet invokes a static method called `onEneterMethod` of the `Pinoc` class.
-`onEnterMethod` receives the information about the invocation, including the name of the declaring class of the method being invoked, the name and the signature of this method, the object on which this method is being invoked, and the parameters passed to this method.
+`onEnterMethod` receives the information about the invocation, including the name of the declaring class of the method being invoked, the name and the signature of such method, the object on which such method is being invoked, and the parameters passed to such method.

 Inside `onEnterMethod`, Pinoc decides whether to execute some instructions and what to return after the execution, according to a configuration, which specifies: